 For whom is shared hosting suitable?

 Shared hosting is best for small, self-hosted websites and small businesses.
-It's also good if you're still testing a WordPress hosting provider's service before upgrading to their costlier plans.
+It's also good if you're still testing a WordPress hosting provider's service before upgrading to their costlier offers.

 2. VPS hosting for WordPress

-If shared hosting looks good but you think it might be better, you might want to consider VPS (Virtual Private Server) hosting for WordPress.
+If shared hosting appeals to you, but you think there might be something better, you may want to consider VPS (Virtual Private Server) hosting for WordPress.
 A VPS acts like its own isolated server, but it shares a single physical server with other virtual servers.

 But wait!
-You may be asking: "If a VPS shares a physical server with other virtual servers, how does it differ from shared hosting?
+You may be wondering: "If a VPS shares a physical server with other virtual servers, how does it differ from shared hosting?

 Well, a VPS is different from shared hosting for the following reasons: